AVEVA/AVEVA-Samples-OMF/basic_samples/Complex_Dynamic/NodeJS/README.md

 #### OSIsoft Cloud Services

 An OMF ingress client must be configured.
+For an instructional video on creating an OMF Connection go to our [You Tube Learning Channel](https://www.youtube.com/watch?v=52lAnkGC1IM).

 1. Set `OCS` to true.
 All other endpoints need to be empty or not in the .js
 1. `omfURL` should be the full omf URL.
 For example: `https://dat-b.osisoft.com/api/v1/Tenants/{{tenant}}/Namespaces/{{namespace}}/omf`